flexera-public/rsc/RELEASING.md

 # Releasing `rsc`

 This how to describes how to release a new version of rsc.
 Obviously the first thing to do is to make sure that all tests pass.
-Also the CHANGELOG.md file must be kept up-to-date.
+Also the [CHANGELOG](https://github.com/rightscale/rsc/blob/master/CHANGELOG.md) must be kept up-to-date.

 ### Make a release branch